Skip to main content

 • H.264 is often the safer baseline for multi-camera stability

-• H.265 may reduce bandwidth or storage, but may also increase decode complexity
+• H.265 may reduce bandwidth or storage, but can increase decode complexity

 • If playback or responsiveness degrades, test H.264 first